karanchahal/SaliencyMapper/README.md

 * train_saliency -> Trains Saliency Model

 # Help
-Referred to the author's repo , this repo was made on the shoulders of giants.
+Referred to the author's repo ,this project was made on the shoulders of giants.
 Official Repo: https://github.com/PiotrDabkowski/pytorch-saliency